FAQNo Yoga, No Peace - Know Yoga, Know Peace

 What do I bring?

 Also bring a bottle of water if you wish and a thick blanket to pad the knees in any kneeling postures and to cover up for guided relaxation at the end of class.
+Padding your knees when practising on a hard floor really makes a difference to your comfort.

 Finally, as of January 2016 I am asking all those regularly attending to invest in their own pair of yoga blocks and pair of yoga bricks.
 Again you can purchase elsewhere but please ensure the bricks are straight rather than bevelled edge, or you can purchase from me @ £4.50/each so a total set of 4 = £18.
 I use these very frequently to give options to make poses more accessible and more stable.
 You can bring any other additional kit you may use.
 Lastly bring an open mind – it helps!